 My work with you here involves a lifestyle change rather than a clinical approach.
-You "might" not need counselling – but you’ll benefit from the one-on-one, goal-oriented accountability framework that Sober Coaching offers.
+You "might" not need counselling – but you’ll benefit from the one-on-one, goal-oriented accountability framework that Recovery Coaching offers.
 You’ll be surprised at how powerfully our weekly 30-45 minute sessions will shift you off your current path and put you into a place of strength and positive choice.
 Text and telephone support in between sessions is also provided.

-Client C: “I’m concerned about someone else.”
+“I’m concerned about someone else.”

 You’re a family member, loved one, friend, colleague, business owner, or manager of someone who has a problem with alcohol or drugs.

 You can’t change their behavior, but with the right tools you’ll get a better idea about why your loved one or staff member behaves the way they do.